pmndrs/react-spring/readme.md

 }
 ```

-You can use this prototype for two-state reveals, in that case simply render a single child that you can switch out for another.
+You can use this prototype for two-state reveals, simply render a single child that you can switch out for another.

 ```jsx